(800) 669-5556

 • Clear your gutters of any leaves or debris to prevent any roof damage.
 Inspect your yard for any tree branches that could interfere with power lines.

-• Turn all outdoor faucets off.
+• Turn off all outdoor faucets, and disconnect the garden hose and store it for the winter.
 Flush outside faucets before winter to remove any excess water that could freeze and burst pipes.
+Use a faucet cover to help prevent frozen pipes.

 Attic: